czietz/picowifi/README.md

 ## System requirements

 - A USB interface in your Atari, e.g., the [Lightning VME](https://wiki.newtosworld.de/index.php?title=Lightning_VME_En), [Lightning ST](https://wiki.newtosworld.de/index.php?title=Lightning_ST), [TwiSTEr](https://www.newtosworld.de/viewtopic.php?t=82), or NetUSBee.
-- A Raspberry Pi Pico W[^1], preferably obtained from an [authorized reseller](https://www.raspberrypi.com/products/raspberry-pi-pico/#find-reseller) for about 6 USD / 7 €.
+- A Raspberry Pi Pico W or Pico 2 W[^1], preferably obtained from an [authorized reseller](https://www.raspberrypi.com/products/raspberry-pi-pico/#find-reseller) for about 6 USD / 7 €.
   Note: Select *Wireless = yes* from the page above and make sure you buy a Pico **W** (= with Wifi).
 A Raspberry Pi Pico (without W) cannot be used.
-  Note: The firmware is built for the original Raspberry Pi Pico W. The newer Raspberry Pi Pico 2 W is not yet supported.
+The newer and more expensive Raspberry Pi Pico **2 W** can be used, but only brings a small performance improvement for PicoWifi.
 - No other hardware except for a suitable USB cable (Micro USB B) is needed.

 ## Firmware installation and upgrade

-- Hold down the _BOOTSEL_ button on the Raspberry Pi Pico W while connecting it to a computer.
+- Hold down the _BOOTSEL_ button on the Raspberry Pi Pico W or Pico 2 W while connecting it to a computer.
-- The Raspberry Pi Pico W will appear as a USB mass storage device – like a USB stick.
+- The Raspberry Pi Pico W or Pico 2 W will appear as a USB mass storage device – like a USB stick.
-- Copy the `picowifi.uf2` [firmware file](https://github.com/czietz/picowifi/releases/tag/latest) onto this USB mass storage device.
+- Copy the [firmware file](https://github.com/czietz/picowifi/releases/tag/latest) onto this USB mass storage device: ` picowifi-pico_w.uf2 ` for the Raspberry Pi Pico W, ` picowifi-pico2_w.uf2 ` for the Raspberry Pi Pico 2 W.
-- The Raspberry Pi Pico W will automatically reboot and appear as a new USB device named _PicoWifi_.
+- The Raspberry Pi Pico W or Pico 2 W will automatically reboot and appear as a new USB device named _PicoWifi_.
 You can verify this in the Device Manager under Windows, with the `lsusb -v` command under Linux, or with `ioreg -p IOUSB` on macOS.
 - Repeat these steps whenever you want to upgrade the firmware to a newer version.

 ## USB driver requirements on the Atari